Aider-AI/aider/aider/website/docs/more/analytics.md

 ## Opt-in, anonymous, no personal info

 Analytics are only collected if you agree and opt-in.
-No personal information is collected: no user identity, none of your code, keys, prompts or chat messages.
+Aider respects your privacy and never collects your code, chat messages, keys or any personal info.

 Aider collects information on: